 Of course, you won’t see any central HVAC systems sold using their BTU outputs as a benchmark.
 Instead, central HVAC systems use tons as their measuring stick.
 The good news is that converting between BTUs and tons is simple.
 If you take the target BTU value you’re looking for and divide it by 12,000, you’ll end up with the value, in tons, that you’re looking for.

 So, if you need a 50,000 BTU HVAC system, you’d go looking for one that’s 4.16 tons or larger.
 Be aware, however, that HVAC systems size up in half-ton increments.
 Therefore, in the above case, you’d need a 4.5-ton central air conditioning system to cool your home.

-However, there’s a reason that figure represents an approximation instead of a target BTU value.
-There are multiple things in your home that can influence how far above that amount your home really needs to stay cool.
+However, there’s a reason that the figure represents an approximation instead of a target BTU value.
+There are multiple things in your home that can influence how far above that amount your home needs to stay cool.